Dhirendra Krishna Shastri: Bageshwar Dham

 Shastri is serving as a peethadhishwar (chief) of the Bageshwar Dham, a Hindu site dedicated to the god Hanuman in Gada village of Chattarpur District, Madhya Pradesh which was established by his great-grandfather, Sannyasi Baba.
-Shastri organises a divya darbar at Bageshwar Dham every Tuesday and Saturday, where he purportedly conducts exorcisms, diagnoses illnesses including terminal cancers and performs other miracles.
+Shastri organises a divya darbar at Bageshwar Dham every Tuesday and Saturday, where followers approach him for spiritual and ritual solutions to personal, physical, and financial difficulties, though these practices have drawn criticism and legal challenges from rationalist groups regarding claims of supernatural healing and exorcisms.
 In an interview with The Lallantop Shastri said that he is the third generation serving as the chief of the dham, after his grandfather and father.

 Social activities

 Shastri has established the Annapurna Kitchen in his dham, where free food offerings are arranged for his followers.
 He also holds an annual function for the marriage of poor and destitute girls.
 He is establishing a Vedic Gurukula to promote ancient vedic studies and Sanskrit.

 Shastri is said to have brought 300 people converted to Christianity back into Hinduism during a ghar wapsi program in 2021.
 On January 25, 2023, Government of Madhya Pradesh increased the security of Shastri following the death threats received by him.